Posted on January 21, 2021

 The APM Performance Pathway (APP)

 CMS designed the APP to change how MIPS APM performance is reported and scored, to align with the new MIPS Values Pathway, and to encourage APM participation.
 The APP will provide uniform MIPS reporting requirements with a single, fixed set of measures for each performance category.
 Clinicians participating in a MIPS APM can choose to report MIPS through the APP or through the traditional MIPS program.
-However, the APP will be required for all Medicare Shared Savings Program (MSSP) ACOs beginning in 2021.
+However, CMS would begin transitioning to mandatory reporting of APP quality measures by MSSP ACOs beginning in 2023 and 2024.

 The APP performance category weights and provisions will differ from the traditional MIPS program as illustrated in the table below: